 The Federal College Work Study Program (CWSP) allows undergraduate students who show financial need to earn money to assist with their educational expenses.

-Students interested in CWSP should file the Free Application for Federal Student Aid (FAFSA) as soon after October 1 as possible each year, because this program has limited funding.
+- Submit the FAFSA Annually: Students interested in Work Study should file the Free Application for Federal Student Aid (FAFSA) as soon after October 1 as possible each year, because this program has limited funding.

-Students participating in CWSP can work up to 20 hours per week and earn up to $2,400 per year.
+Students participating in the Work Study program can work up to 20 hours per week and earn up to approximately $2,000 per year.
 Students earn an hourly wage and are paid bi-weekly.
-Students must be enrolled full-time and not be placed on academic probation to be eligible for employment through CWSP.
-Graduating seniors who are part-time in their final semester may have permission to work in a campus job.
+Students must meet all requirements as outlined in Policy Statement 33.

 Policy Statement 33 governs the employment of all students on the LSU campus, regardless of funding source.